 We operate with transparency and simplicity.
-Clients pay OCTO Capital an annual investment management fee, flat retainer fee, or a financial planning fee determined after our initial discovery meeting and based upon the complexity of your financial situation.
-Our annual investment management fee generally range from 0.9 to 1.1% and the financial planing fee range from $1,000 to $5,000.
+Clients pay OCTO Capital an annual investment management fee or a financial planning fee determined after our initial discovery meeting and based upon the complexity of your financial situation.
+Our annual investment management fee generally range from 1.00% to 0.35% and the financial planing fee range from $1,000 to $5,000.

 Are you registered as an Investment or financial advisor?

-Yes, OCTO Capital is a Registered Investment Advisor in the state of Michigan.
+Yes, OCTO Capital is a Registered Investment Advisor.

 Where will my money be held?